College of Letters & Science

 - Achieve a cumulative GPA of at least 3.3 in all courses taken at UW–Madison at the time of graduation.

-- Complete a two-semester senior honors thesis for a total of 8 credits of thesis work.
+- Complete a two-semester senior honors thesis sequence, 681 and 682, for a total of 6 credits of thesis work.

-Interested and eligible students should submit a letter of application in spring of their junior year providing the following information:
+Interested and eligible students should submit a letter of application in spring of their junior year to the undergraduate advisor providing the following information:

 Any student is eligible to earn the program's undergraduate certificate in gender and women's studies.
-Special students are eligible to complete the certificate if they have completed a bachelor's degree.
-Students must meet with the certificate advisor to determine if they have completed the following requirements:
+Special students are eligible to complete the certificate if they have completed a Bachelor's degree.

 - 3 humanities credits (H, L, or Z) in gender and women's studies